NeLy-EPFL/antennal-grooming/README.md

 ## ⚙️ Installation

+On a normal desktop computer with a stable internet connection, the installation usually takes about 5–10 minutes.
 Follow these steps to set up your environment and get started:

 1. **Clone the repository:**
    ```bash